keboola/connection-docs/components/extractors/database/postgresql/index.md

 - "`slot_kbc_{config_id}_prod`" for production configuration
 - "`slot_kbc_{config_id}_dev_{branch_id}`" for branch configuration.

-***NOTE:** be careful when running configurations in a Development branch.
-Once the branch is deleted, the created slot still exists and it's not deleted automatically.
-This may cause growth of WAL log size.
-It is recommended to clean up any unused slots manually or using a script.*
+***Note:** Be cautious when running configurations in a development branch.
+Once the branch is deleted, any created slots will still exist and are not deleted automatically.
+This can lead to increased WAL log size.
+It’s recommended to clean up any unused slots manually or with a script.*

 #### Performance considerations